Some people still don't use email. That's a mistake.

 For many years the postal service in it's various guises was the most popular and reliable way of communicating information.
 Now it's not.
 Recently New Zealand Post reduced the number of deliveries they make a week and again put up the price of posting a letter.
 Why?
 Because fewer people are using "snail mail" because more people are using electronic messaging in it's many formats and in particular email.
 Because it's better, it's faster and it's cheaper.

-Our business loves email.
+Bay Financial Partners Limited loves email.
 Email gives us a record of what we've said, who we've said it too and what the persons reply is, already attached to the original message.
 Done right you can check the authenticity of the sender and receiver, check that they've got it, opened it, deleted it or forwarded it.

 We can send words and pictures, spreadsheets and files, videos and yes, viruses and spam.
 Not yet smells or tastes though - snail mail still wins there.
 I don't think we want smelly spam emails.